Survey and Systematization of 3D Object Detection Models and Methods: Feature Extraction

 \subsubsection{Sparse Convolution}

 Sparse convolution was proposed by \cite{graham_spatially-sparse_2014} and \cite{graham_sparse_2015}.
-At first a ground state is defined for the input data.
-The ground state expresses whether the spatial location is active or not.
-A spatial location in the input representation is active if it has a non-zero value, which in the case of a regularized point cloud is a voxel that encloses at least a certain threshold of points.
-Additionally, a site in the following layers is active if any of the spatial location from the foregoing layer, from which it receives it input, is active.
-Therefore, sparse convolution must only process the sites which differ from the ground state of the preceding convolution layer, focusing computation power on the meaningful and new information present.
+First, a ground state is defined for the input data.
+The ground state expresses whether the spatial location (site) is active or not.
+A site in the input representation is active if it has a non-zero value, which in the case of a regularized point cloud is a voxel enclosing at least a certain threshold of points.
+Furthermore, a site in the following layers is active if any of the spatial locations from the foregoing layer, from which it receives its input, is active.
+Therefore, sparse convolution must only process the sites which differ from the ground state of the preceding convolution layer, focusing computational power on the meaningful and new information.

-To lower resource cost and speed up feature extraction, processing of point clouds needs to skip irrelevant regions. \cite{yan_second_2018} were the first to apply sparse convolutions in 3DOD, which do not suffer but take advantage of sparsity.
+To reduce resource costs and speed up feature extraction, irrelevant regions need to be skipped when processing point clouds. \cite{yan_second_2018} were the first to apply sparse convolutions in 3DOD, which do not suffer but exploit sparsity.

-Yet, the principle of sparse convolution has the disadvantage that it continuously leads to dilation of the data as it discards any non-active sites.
-The deeper a network gets the more the sparsity gets reduced and the data is dilated.
-For that reason, \citet{graham_3d_2018} introduced submanifold sparse convolution, where the input first gets padded so that the output retains the same dimensions.
-Further, the output is only active if the central site of the receptive field is active, keeping the efficiency of sparse convolution while simultaneously preserving the sparsity.
+However, the principle of sparse convolution has the disadvantage that it continuously leads to dilation of the data, as it discards any non-active sites.
+The deeper a network becomes, the more the sparsity is reduced and the data is dilated.
+For this reason, \citet{graham_3d_2018} introduced submanifold sparse convolution, where the input is first padded so that the output retains the same dimensions.
+Moreover, the output is active only when the central site of the receptive field is active, thus preserving the efficiency of sparse convolution while simultaneously maintaining sparsity.

-Relevant works using sparse 3D convolutions are proposed by \citet{yan_second_2018}, \citet{chen_fast_2019}, \citet{shi_points_2020}, \citet{pang_clocs_2020}, \citet{yoo_3d-cvf_2020}, \citet{he_structure_2020}, \citet{zheng_cia-ssd_2020}, and \citet{deng_voxel_2021}.
+Relevant works using sparse 3D convolutions are proposed by \citet{yan_second_2018}, \citet{chen_fast_2019}, \citet{shi_points_2020}, \citet{pang_clocs_2020}, \citet{yoo_3d-cvf_2020}, \citet{he_structure_2020}, \citet{zheng_cia-ssd_2020} and \citet{deng_voxel_2021}.